-Inspired by a guest speaker at his church who noted the shortage of black bone marrow donors — blacks account for 8% of donors, but represent 12% of the population — Anderson began to think about how to expand the pool of black donors.
+Inspired by a guest speaker at his church who noted the shortage of bone marrow donors — African Americans account for 8% of donors, but represent 12% of the population — Anderson began to think about how to expand the pool of donors.

 “I prayed over it and I thought about the prison system,” said Anderson, an African-American who represents Greenville.
 “We have enough people in there that I believe, with some encouragement, they will be standing in line to donate.”

-About 65% of South Carolina’s roughly 30,000 inmates are black, and 70% of the 572 patients on the state’s kidney waiting list are African-American, according to Donate Life South Carolina.
+About 65% of South Carolina’s roughly 30,000 inmates are African American, and 70% of the 572 patients on the state’s kidney waiting list are African American, according to Donate Life South Carolina.
 Nationally, 18 people die every day waiting for a transplant.